XiaoouPan/conquerReg/README.md

 This is a follow-up work of [He et al., 2022](https://doi.org/10.1016/j.jeconom.2021.07.010) and [Tan, Wang and Zhou, 2022](https://doi.org/10.1111/rssb.12485).

 Algorithmically, all these methods can be flexibly implemented using iteratively reweighted *&ell;<sub>1</sub>*-penalization and a local minimize-majorize approximation.

+## Update 2022-03-05

+We are merging this repository with the [conquer](https://github.com/XiaoouPan/conquer) package.